Wild theories fill void left by missing Malaysian plane

 Among the missing passengers is a celebrated Uighur artist called Memetjan Abla.

-On Monday, Chinese Foreign Ministry spokesman Qin Gang urged people to stay calm and stop spreading rumors about the missing plane.
+On Monday, Chinese Foreign Ministry spokesman Qin Gang urged people to stay calm and stop spreading rumours about the missing plane.